aungmawjj/icmpnet/README.md

 - Implements standard net.Listener and net.Conn interface to be able to extend for high level protocols such as http, rpc.

 Implemented Use-case applications:
-- simple message broker and client. (each message is a single line)
+- Message broker and client (each message is a single line)
-- rpc server and client
+- File upload (used rpc to upload file and respond status)

 ## Build
 ```sh